 In this article, you will find everything you need to know about Frontosa cichlid.
 This amazing fish will win your heart with its vibrant coloration.
 It is one of the stunning cichlids that will enchant your freshwater aquarium and hypnotize you with its variety.

 Frontosa Cichlid is also known by its scientific name Cyphotilapia Frontosa, which also can be found with the name Frontosa Burundi.
 This amazing fish is native to Lake Tanganyika.
 It is a semi-aggressive fish, but quite calm and not very active swimmer.
 Frontosa tank size is 75 gallons per specimen.
-125 to 150 gallons is needed for 4 to 6 adult fish.
+125 to 150 gallons are needed for 4 to 6 adult fish.
 They require space as they are a little bit territorial, especially during the breeding period.

 |Color Form||Black, blue, white|